Page Banner

 The Mining and Mitigation Program administers reclamation, environmental resource/stormwater management, and federally-delegated dredge and fill (404) permit programs for mining operations in Florida, including heavy minerals.
 Reclamation standards for heavy minerals mining are detailed in Part II of Chapter 211, Part III of Chapter 378, Florida Statutes (F.S.), and Chapter 62C-37, Florida Administrative Code (F.A.C.).

 An Environmental Resource Permit (ERP) is also required for heavy minerals mining projects.
 Environmental resource permitting standards are detailed in Part IV of Chapter 373, F.S., and Chapter 62-330, F.A.C.
-For mining activities that involve dredging or filling in state-assumed waters, a state of Florida 404 (dredge and fill) permit would also be required.
-The state of Florida 404 program is a federally-delegated program under the Clean Water Act.
+Permits or authorizations from other local, state or federal agencies may also be required prior to mining.

 What are heavy minerals?